farhanashraf4/farhanashraf4/README.md

 Welcome to my GitHub profile!

-**🔹 Implemented diverse real-time applications, from DDoS attack detection to sentiment analysis and face recognition.
+🔹 I've implemented diverse real-time applications, from DDoS attack detection to sentiment analysis and face recognition.

-**🔹 Proficient in JAVA, C++, and Python, with expertise in data structures and algorithms, data preprocessing and text embeddings.
+🔹 Experienced in Python, C++, and Java; knowledgeable in text embeddings, data preparation, and algorithms and structures.

 💬 Feel free to ask me anything or connect me!